Brown-University-Library/solr_lite/README.md

 but if you have an older version of them gem installed they might pick that one up instead of the code in this folder.
 To be absolutely sure I am testing the correct version I uninstall/install them gem as shown in the script below.

+The tests under `./test/solr_data_test.rb` require a very specific Solr core definition and dataset. *TODO: Fully document how to configure this Solr.*

 ## Building the gem
 To build the gem run `gem build solr_lite.gemspec`.
 If you make changes to the code be sure to update the version specified in `solr_lite.gemspec` so that you get a new versioned gem.